BayAreaMetro/travel-model-two/README.md

 Set the `REPOSITORY_DIR` environment variable to this directory, and run `ant all`.
 This will read the build configuration in `build.xml`.

+VV: Edit the batch file (compile_jar.bat) to have correct ant-installation and java installation, and run then run it to create jar.